Don’t let rain ruin your vacation. Instead, get creative and check out these Things To Do When It Rains In Abbeville, SC.

 The center of town is lined by shops on all four sides.
 If it’s raining, you can just pop from shop to shop.
 I wouldn’t recommend window shopping when it’s raining, but going in stores is great.

-The front desk worker at our hotel recommended The Yellow Brick Road Gift Shop, which was very cute.
+The front desk worker at our hotel recommended The Yellow Brick Road Gift Shop, which was very cute (although, it has since closed).
 We also stopped into Pendleton Farms because we heard the truffles were amazing, but because the store had just reopened after being closed for a few days, there weren’t any available for us to try.
 So if you get the chance to try them, they come highly recommended (not by us, though, by the internet).

 Get a massage at Abbeville Massage Company